 Thank you for supporting Morgan Manages Mommyhood!

 The Best Kids Cooking Tools for Getting Kids in the Kitchen

-A food chopper is one of my favorite kitchen tools for kids. (and myself, to be honest!)
-Kids can help chop up your food prep like vegetables, garlic, onion, etc without touching a knife.
+A food chopper is one of my favorite kitchen tools for kids.
+Littles can help chop up your food prep like garlic and onion without touching a knife.

 Kids love cutting.
 Let kids cut soft items with this straight spatula, essentially a thin butter knife with absolutely no blade.
 They can safely cut things like bananas and zucchini without worrying about cutting themself.